One Version of the [U.S.] Federal Poverty Measure

 Programs using the guidelines (or percentage multiples of the guidelines — for instance, 125 percent or 185 percent of the guidelines) in determining eligibility include Head Start, the Food Stamp Program, the National School Lunch Program, the Low-Income Home Energy Assistance Program, and the Children’s Health Insurance Program.
 Note that in general, cash public assistance programs (Temporary Assistance for Needy Families and Supplemental Security Income) do NOT use the poverty guidelines in determining eligibility.
 The Earned Income Tax Credit program also does NOT use the poverty guidelines to determine eligibility.
 For a more detailed list of programs that do and don’t use the guidelines, see the Frequently Asked Questions (FAQs).

 The poverty guidelines (unlike the poverty thresholds) are designated by the year in which they are issued.
-For instance, the guidelines issued in February 2004 are designated the 2004 poverty guidelines.
-However, the 2004 HHS poverty guidelines only reflect price changes through calendar year 2003; accordingly, they are approximately equal to the Census Bureau poverty thresholds for calendar year 2003.
-(The 2003 thresholds are expected to be issued in final form in September or October 2004; a preliminary version of the 2003 thresholds is now available from the Census Bureau.)
+For instance, the guidelines issued in February 2005 are designated the 2005 poverty guidelines.
+However, the 2005 HHS poverty guidelines only reflect price changes through calendar year 2004; accordingly, they are approximately equal to the Census Bureau poverty thresholds for calendar year 2004.
+(The 2004 thresholds are expected to be issued in final form in August 2005; a preliminary version of the 2004 thresholds is now available from the Census Bureau.)

 The poverty guidelines may be formally referenced as “the poverty guidelines updated periodically in the Federal Register by the U.S. Department of Health and Human Services under the authority of 42 U.S.C.
 9902(2).”